 MOD Roll of Honour — brief history and some photographs.

 Pte Des Le Pard's letters from Palestine on his son's blog.

-The Palestine Police Old Comrades' Association — details their history and has a few photographs as well as present contact details of the Association.
-NB The PPOCA is now closed and the British Palestine Police Association, (BPPA), has recently been formed.
+The Palestine Police Old Comrades' Association (PPOCA)is now closed and the British Palestine Police Association (BPPA), has replaced it.

 Photographs and film clips